-To signal a lane change, raise or lower the lever until the arrow starts to flash.
-Hold it there until the lane change is completed.
-The lever will return to its original position when released.
+To signal a lane change, just raise or lower the lever until the arrow starts to flash.
+Hold it there until you complete your lane change.
+The lever will return by itself when you release it.
+As you signal a turn or a lane change, if the arrow flashes faster than normal, a signal bulb may be burned out and other drivers will not see your turn signal.